FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 sneak-peek demo of `Semantic Scholar` which is this search engine that allows users to find key survey papers about a topic or to produce a list of important citations or results in a given paper.
-The user interface was a lot more sophisticated than in the other projects I’ve looked at so far and was what really made it stand out to me at least.
+The user interface was a lot more sophisticated than in the other projects I've looked at so far and was what really made it stand out to me at least.
-He also talked about Jeff Hammerbacher’s quote: "*The best minds of my generation are thinking about how to make people click ads.
+He also talked about Jeff Hammerbacher's quote: "*The best minds of my generation are thinking about how to make people click ads.
 That sucks.*" and how he wanted the community to leverage AI for the better good.
 More discussion on that quote